JoshuaOzibo/my-first-project-2020/README.md

-#My first clone website as a beginner
+#My first clone website as a beginner;
-Website done with HTML, CSS, WITH SOME ICONS, with the use of media queries
+Website done with HTML, CSS, WITH SOME ICONS,
+Made use of media queries;